-Results from eight years water quality monitoring for total phosphorus are summarized in Figures 2 to 4.
+Results from nine years of water quality monitoring for total phosphorus are summarized in Figures 2 to 4.
 The mean concentrations were determined by dividing the annual load by the annual discharge.
-Shown in figure 2 are the base and storm-flow loads and total discharge.
+The trends in base and storm-flow loads and total discharge are shown in figure 2.
 Base-flow loads represent the phosphorus load determined when the river stage was below five feet.
 These results show a decreasing trend in base-flow loads in the last four years.
 Figure 3 shows that the reduction in T-P base-flow loads measured at the 59 Bridge correlates well with the reduction of T-P discharged by the municipal WWTPs into the river.

-Figure 2 trends in discharge and T-P concentrations.
+Figure 2 trends in discharge and annual loads.